 There are as many online courses available today as there are career interests among modern students.
-An infinite library of information exists online, but despite the vast selection, recent research found that healthcare remains the fastest growing academic disciplines online — which makes since, since healthcare occupations are growing much faster than all other occupations.
+An infinite library of information exists online, but despite the vast selection, recent research found that healthcare remains the fastest-growing academic disciplines online — which makes sense, since healthcare occupations are growing much faster than all other occupations.

 Students seeking employment in the healthcare and medical fields are turning to alternative learning opportunities to gain the skills necessary to compete for jobs in these industries.

 In the United States alone, enrollment in online courses has more than quadrupled in the last 15 years.
 Due largely in part to the increased cost of higher education, online programs offer students increased flexibility and a major reduction in cost.
 In fact, Coursera’s online master’s degree in computer and information technology from the University of Pennsylvania costs one-third of its on-campus equivalent.
 Who wouldn’t want to opt online?

 Many online programs even allow students to “test” degrees by taking courses that can eventually be “stacked” into a degree, ultimately lowering student risk.